miporto/lulaporto.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Pre-doc at the [Universidad de San Andrés](https://udesa.edu.ar/departamento-de-economia), Argentina, and an Incoming PhD student at [UC Berkeley](https://www.econ.berkeley.edu/grad).
+I am an Incoming PhD student at [UC Berkeley](https://www.econ.berkeley.edu/grad).

 * M.A. in Economics, 2022: Universidad de San Andres, Argentina